cncoulter/Transcription-The-Plays-of-Roswitha/09 Paphnutius.md

 THAIS.
 Well?
 Have I refused to speak to you, or to show you my face?

 PAPHNUTIUS.
 I cannot speak to you here.
 I must be with you alone.
 What I have to say is secret.
-The room must be secret iuo.
+The room must be secret too.

 THAIS.
 How would you like a bedchamber, fragrant with perfumes, adorned as for a marriage?
 I have such a room.
 Look!